NFL Rumors: Oakland Raiders Trying To Void Antonio Brown’s Contract, Sending Him To Free Agency

-The Oakland Raiders will reportedly be suspending Antonio Brown after the star receiver’s latest outburst, and some NFL experts his era in Oakland will soon be over before it’s even begun.
+The Oakland Raiders will reportedly be suspending Antonio Brown after the star receiver’s latest outburst, and some NFL experts expect his era in Oakland will be over before it’s even begun.

 On Thursday, reports indicated that Brown got into a near-violent confrontation with team general manager Mike Mayock.
-As Vic Tafur of The Athletic reported on Twitter, Brown needed to be held back by teammates during the heated argument with Mayock, which reportedly included Brown threatening to punch the general manager and ending it by punting a football and daring the team to fine him.
+As Vic Tafur of The Athletic reported on Twitter, Brown needed to be held back by teammates during the heated argument with Mayock.
+The argument reportedly included Brown threatening to punch the general manager, punting a football, and daring the team to fine him.
 The team will be suspending Brown for the incident, reports indicated.

 Adam Schefter of ESPN reported on Twitter that the Raiders may now be trying to void the $30.125 million of guaranteed money in Brown’s contract, which would end his time with the team and send him to free agency.